CarterFaceySmith/nodeStockInformationServer/README.md

 ## Testing

-To ensure the functionality of your application, you can run tests using mocha and chai.
+To ensure the functionality of your application, you can run tests using mocha and node assert.
 The test scripts can be run using the following commands:

 Run Tests:
 Executes the test suite.